List of Teen Titans (TV series) characters: Negative Man

-Heavily bandaged throughout his body, Negative Man has the power of astral projection; able to separate his soul from his body, his "negative self" has targeted intangibility: enemies cannot harm him while in this state, though he can physically interact with solid objects and people.
+Negative Man (voiced by Judge Reinhold) has the power of astral projection; able to separate his soul from his body, his "negative self" has targeted intangibility: enemies cannot harm him while in this state, though he can physically interact with solid objects and people.
 However, this separation ability can only work for a limited time, as extended use of it could lead to its effects being permanent.